November 7, 2025

 Intermittent Fasting

-Intermittent fasting involves fasting cycles, which relates to abstaining from eating food on alternate days or periodically.
-There are many different regimens—for example, the 5:2 diet.
-This involves a calorie restriction to 25% of normal calorie intake for two non-consecutive days and normal calorie consumption for the remaining five days.
+Intermittent fasting involves fasting cycles, which relate to abstaining from eating food on alternate days or periodically.
+There are many different regimens, for example, the 5:2 diet.
+This involves a calorie restriction to 25 per cent of normal calorie intake for two non-consecutive days and normal calorie consumption for the remaining five days5.

 Time Restricted Feeding

 This type of fasting involves limiting the consumption of food to a specific period of time.
-For example, all calories are typically consumed within 4-12 hours.
+For example, all calories are typically consumed within 4-12 hours6.
 There is no calorie restriction.

 Prolonged Fasting